SoraSuegami/Vreath/README.md

      Block chain has a high potential, but it is **not practical and user-friendly.** The reasons are
     * Not scalable
-    * Slow Confirmations
+    * Slow confirmations
-    * Transaction Fee
+    * Transaction fee

      Let's show you the case of Dapp SNS.
 Even if it has as many users as Facebook, it doesn't have enough throughput to deal with all users.
 Also, there are big time lags to reach your messages.
 Besides, when users post comments, it require fee of them.
-Like this, Block chain is not as yet realistic.
+Like this, block chain is not as yet realistic.

 1. Dag --- Post Block Chain